CommunityToolkit/Windows/components/Media/samples/PipelineBrush.md

 ---
 title: PipelineBrush
 author: erinwoo
-description: A brush can be used to display a tiled image as a background.
+description: A brush that renders a customizable Composition/Win2D effects pipeline.
+This allows for applying multiple effects into a single effect chain.
 keywords: brush, pipeline, pipe
 dev_langs:
   - csharp